Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 # Epilepsy Flash Protection Extension

 A browser extension that protects users from harmful flashing content by analyzing video frames in real-time and applying dynamic brightness control.
 With stats for how many flashes detected.
+User has the ability to reset stats and when a video is blacked out can see the amount of flashes that have been detected and prevented the user from experiencing.
 ## Key Features

 ### Protection Mechanisms